Funding

 The National Health Service (NHS) provides the funding for most of the places on clinical psychology courses.

 Course fees are usually paid by the NHS.
-Other costs e.g. travel costs etc, can vary between Course Centres.
+Other costs e.g. travel costs etc, can vary between course centres.

 Please note that the Clearing House plays no role in the funding arrangements for clinical psychology training.
 Individual course centres provide further details about the funding arrangements for their programme when they offer a place.